Code-Parrot-ai/10x-frontend-developer/intermediate/lighthousevswebvitals.md

 ### Performance (91)

 - **First Contentful Paint (FCP):** 2.1 seconds
-  - Time taken for the first text or image to be painted.
+  - This is the time it takes for the first piece of content to be painted on the screen.
 - **Largest Contentful Paint (LCP):** 2.9 seconds
-  - Time taken for the largest content element to be painted.
+  - This measures how long it takes for the largest content element to be painted.
 - **Total Blocking Time (TBT):** 100 milliseconds
-  - Sum of all time periods between FCP and Time to Interactive, when the main thread was blocked for long enough to prevent input responsiveness.
+  - The total time the main thread is blocked, preventing user input responsiveness.
 - **Cumulative Layout Shift (CLS):** 0.003
-  - Measures the visual stability of the page and how often unexpected layout shifts occur.
+  - This measures the visual stability of the page and how often unexpected layout shifts occur.

 ### Accessibility (95)

-This measures how accessible the content of your website is to users, especially those with disabilities.
-This involves evaluating aspects such as color contrast, ARIA roles, and screen reader support.
+This score evaluates how accessible your website content is, especially for users with disabilities.
+It involves aspects like color contrast, ARIA roles, and screen reader support.

 ### Best Practices (78)

-This section evaluates adherence to best practices in web development.
-A score of 78 indicates there are some areas that could be improved to ensure the website follows modern development best practices.
+This score reflects adherence to modern web development best practices, such as avoiding deprecated APIs, using HTTPS, ensuring secure resource loading, and reducing JavaScript execution time.

 ### SEO (100)

-A perfect score of 100 indicates excellent adherence to SEO best practices, ensuring the website is optimized for search engines.
-This includes:

-- Proper use of meta tags
+A perfect SEO score indicates excellent adherence to search engine optimization best practices, including the proper use of meta tags, descriptive link text, and ensuring pages are crawlable.
-- Descriptive link text
-- Ensuring pages are crawlable

 ## What are Web Vitals?